 Gross Negligence Penalties – Income Tax Act

-Cindy files a tax return but does not report $200,000 worth of income;
+A taxpayer files a tax return but does not report $200,000 worth of income;

-Assuming Cindy is assessed additional taxes of $100,000 on the income of $200,000, the penalty amount will be $50,000; and
+Assuming the taxpayer is assessed additional taxes of $100,000, the penalty amount will be $50,000 plus interest.

 Gross Negligence Penalties – Excise Tax Act